val-elza/Thesis/README.md

 # Thesis
 Genetic Algorithm-Based Sentiment Analysis for Cyberbullying Detection
-•	Download Cyberbullying dataset from GitHub link provide in Section 4.
+•	Download Cyberbullying dataset from GitHub link.
 •	Download “Thesis_Project.zip”, unzip it and create a folder called Sem-2 and create a subfolder called Thesis and save the dataset as “Twitter_Data.csv”.
 •	Unzip the downloaded dataset into the newly created Thesis folder.
 •	Run the script and wait for the models to get trained.
 Finally, the machine learning model is also completed.